AnnemSony/SAM-Adapter-on-Colon-cancer/README.md

 1. Place your histopathology dataset in the `datasets/` folder.
    - Ensure the dataset consists of images and corresponding labels for tumor bud segmentation.
    - You can use publicly available datasets or provide your own.
+   Before passing directly into modle we used fourier transform:preprocessing.png

 ### Step 3: Modify Configurations (Optional)